-Pilot testing using an analogue sample: In order to assess the feasibility of the procedure and the sensitivity of the tasks, we will run all the tasks described in the three studies using an analogue sample of healthy students who are high (N=35) or low (N=35) on a restricted eating scale (assessed via the restricted eating subscale from the Dutch Eating Behavior Questionnaire; DEBQ; van Strien, Frijters, Bergers, & Defares, 1986).
-This sample is best suited to assess the tasks because a recent meta-analysis revealed converging evidence indicating that people who are high on restricted eating eat more in response to negative emotions (Evers, Dingemans, Junghans, & Boevé, 2018).
-We have also previously shown aberrant food-related IC in restricted eaters (Ganor-Moscovitz et al., 2018).
+Pilot testing using an analogue sample: In order to assess the feasibility of the procedure and the sensitivity of the tasks, we will first run all of the tasks described in the three studies using an analogue sample of healthy students who score high (N=35) or low (N=35) on a restricted eating scale (assessed via the restricted eating subscale of the Dutch Eating Behavior Questionnaire; DEBQ; van Strien, Frijters, Bergers, & Defares, 1986).
+We feel confident that this sample is best suited to assess the tasks given that a recent meta-analysis revealed converging evidence indicating that people who are high on restricted eating eat more in response to negative emotions (Evers, Dingemans, Junghans, & Boevé, 2018).
+Further, in our previous work, we have observed aberrant food-related IC in restricted eaters (Ganor-Moscovitz et al., 2018).
 These findings suggest that abnormal interactions between IC and emotion are present in restricted eaters.
-Administering the tasks to a sample of restricted eaters before running clinical samples will allow assessing potential carry-over effects between the tasks and conditions and help us decide on the ideal approach for collecting data when running the study with the clinical samples.
-Although defined here as pilot tests, note that the tasks’ results using this analogue sample may lead to three stand-alone publications on IC and emotion processing among restricted eaters and provide more deliverables from the current project.
+Administering the tasks to a sample of restricted eaters before conducting the study on clinical samples will allow for assessing potential carry-over effects between the tasks and conditions, which will help us to decide on the ideal approach for collecting data with clinical samples.
+Although referred to here as pilot testing, we note that the results obtained from this analogue sample may lead to three stand-alone publications on IC and emotion processing among restricted eaters and thus provide more deliverables from the current project.

 Statistical Analyses and Expected Results: